Also inside junk journals are:

 The pages removed from vintage or other books are used to make pockets and envelopes, or to decorate tags.
 Collaged onto weak pages or covers for strength is another way to use these.

-The picture below shows a thumb notch on a simple side pocket.
+The picture below shows a thumb notch on each simple pocket.
 (Half circle cut out at the edge of a pocket.)

 Another type of pocket is secret.
 Two pages inside a junk journal are glued either on the top and bottom, or outside edge and bottom.
 The pocket formed is not visible unless it has thumb notches.
 Notebooks, journalling cards, tags and writing paper are hidden inside.